 The program is appropriate for students in grades K-4 and requires a 30 minute block of time.
 A minimum space of 10′ x 10′ is needed for the stage set-up and we request that there are no more than 50 children at each performance.

-Please call (513) 721-2905 or email email@example.com to talk to our Community Educator about scheduling a program for your classroom.
+Please call our Community Educator, Tom Koprowski at (513) 721-2905 or firstname.lastname@example.org if you would like to schedule a program for your classroom.